djeada/Networking-Notes/README.md

-# Networking
+# Networking Notes

-Notes on networking.
+This repository is a comprehensive collection of notes, guides, and resources on various networking topics.
+It is designed to serve as a valuable reference for students, professionals, and anyone interested in learning more about networking concepts and technologies.

 TODO:
 * FULL START HERE: https://www.youtube.com/watch?v=PhjHXeMNpp8